SableRaf/movelib/README.md

 ## Usage

-Pairing of the PS Move Controllers with your Mac is done via the [pairing utility](https://raw.github.com/SableRaf/movelib/master/tools/Pairing.zip).
+Pairing of the PS Move Controllers with your Mac is done via the [pairing utility](https://raw.github.com/SableRaf/movelib/master/tools/Pairing.zip) (Douglas Wilson).

 Refer to the comments in the examples for indications on how to get started.